-Learning Outcome: 02.01.02 Use the periodic table to determine relationships among atomic number and mass number.
+Learning Outcome: 02.01.02 Understand how to interpret the periodic table of elements.

-- 3. The chemical reactivity of an element is dependent on - A. the number of protons. - B. the arrangement of neutrons. - C. the number of electrons in the outermost shell. - D. the number of protons and neutrons. - E. the number of electrons in the inner shell.
+- 4. The chemical reactivity of an element is dependent on - A. the number of protons. - B. the arrangement of neutrons. - C. the number of electrons in the outermost shell. - D. the number of protons and neutrons. - E. the number of electrons in the inner shell.